MiriamLL/GermanNorthSea/README.md

 - [ICES
   rectangles](https://gis.ices.dk/shapefiles/ICES_rectangles.zip)<br>

-The goal is provide easy access to shapefiles of the North Sea
+The goal is provide easy access to shapefiles of the German Seas.

+Mostly focused on German North Sea, but also supports some for Baltic Sea.

 Shapefiles are in CRS 3035, and 4326.